Eating your way through Iceland

 Looking for a fuller experience of food in Iceland?
 Then hit the road, Jack!
 Exploring the family dairies, farms, breweries, and even the island’s sci-fi-esque geothermal greenhouses are one of the most remarkable parts of the farm-to-table experience in Iceland.
 Gray Line Iceland offers two fantastic foodie tours to get you in touch with the nation’s rich heritage and authentic flavors.

-The Delicious West Coast tour brings you to a goat farm (cuddling included), microbrewery and the generations-old family farm for tastings and a look into how sustainable, organic farming is thriving in Iceland.
+The Delicious West Coast tour brings you to a goat farm (cuddling included), a microbrewery, and the generations-old family farm for tastings and a look into how sustainable, organic farming is thriving in Iceland.

 4. CAST A WIDE NET